Rosa Manus: Death

 The Gestapo arrested Manus between August 10 and August 14, 1941 and deported her to Germany.
 They arrested Manus due to her actions as a pacifist activist, however, they deported her because she was Jewish rather than because of her political actions.
 First she was taken to Auschwitz and then was transferred to Ravensbrück concentration camp (a camp for political prisoners and Jews) by train in October 1941.
-Manus was likely gassed at Bernburg in 1942, but there is conflicting information around her date of death.
-Multiple sources suggest that she was murdered in the Nazi euthanasia mental hospital Bernburg.
+Multiple sources suggest that she was gassed in the Nazi euthanasia mental hospital of Bernburg in 1942, but there is conflicting information around her place and date of death.

 Manus is a less well-known figure because she left few personal texts behind and she did not write a memoir like other feminists of her era.
 She did not feel as though she was a particularly important person.
 She often refrained from taking positions of immediate leadership because of her Jewishness, but she accepted on occasion because she was the lone Jewish female representative who had the chance and felt it was important in certain circumstances to step up - she always claimed her actions were for her feminism rather than her Jewishness.